sharathvbhargav/EasyWidget/README.md

 ## Getting Started

-This project is a in development
+This project is in development mode